 During the academic year, SIR runs a one-credit, graded course.
 Students work with research mentors both on and off campus.
-The projects are designed to last between one and two years and culminate in a peer-reviewed publication.
+The projects are designed to last between one and two years.
 SIR manages the solicitation of projects, recruitment of students to projects, logistics of sending students to research sites, and oversight of projects and student outcomes.

 Students must have completed their first year at IMSA and be in good academic standing to be eligible for participation in the program.
 Inquiry Days (usually Wednesdays) are set aside for students to pursue their research.
 IMSA provides a variety of unique resources to help facilitate SIR investigations.

 The goal of the SIR program is to teach IMSA students how to carry out authentic research.
 The program is intended to instruct students in the methods of doing research in a discipline of their interest.

 What happens at each stage of research will vary slightly depending on the student’s proposed project and discipline, but students will undertake some version of the following:

 - Phase 1: Getting acquainted with the field